Do you know 86% of customers are willing to invest more for a better customer experience?

 “There is a great difference between knowing and understanding: you can know a lot about something and not really understand it.”
 By Charles F. Kettering

-Message mining can be done before you launch your product in the market.
+Message and customer mining can be done before you launch your product in the market.
 In fact, it should be done before a product launch as it helps you understand your audience better and improve your product accordingly.

-You may not have any customers now, but once you have introduced your product to your target market, you will have plenty of messages about product inquiry.
+You may not have any customers now, but once you have introduced your product to your target market, you will have plenty of messages about product inquiries.
 People will want to know what your product offers, how it can help them, how they can use it, and more.

 Message mining is the only way you can get a competitive edge over your rivals.
 We’ve seen many startups outperform established businesses.
 How do you think they achieve that?
 It is research combined with digital marketing that helps businesses grow.